-6. All research must be managed in accordance with the requirements of the Department of Health Research Governance Framework.
+6. All research must be managed in accordance with the requirements of the Research Governance Framework for Health and Community Care.
 Doctors must comply with all reporting requirements, systems and duties of action put in place by the employing organisation to deliver research governance.
 Doctors must also comply with the GMC guidance 'Good Practice in Research' as from time to time amended.